 OUR ORIGIN STORy…

-Performance, acting, and art have unique practices in terms of repeatably conveying character, motivations, and relationships to a human audience that may benefit the development of everyday robots.
-Entertainment also offers venues for deploying robots and potentially new approaches to constructing knowledge about social robots, and avenues for collecting data from large numbers of people at a time, e.g., in a performance setting or in the wild.
+Comedy, acting, and the arts have unique practices in terms of repeatably conveying character, motivations, and relationships to a human audience that may benefit the development of everyday robots.
+Entertainment also offers venues for deploying robots, constructing knowledge about social robots, and collecting data {money} from large numbers of people at a time.
+The street can also be a stage, anything to get robots out of “the lab.”